365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-whatis.md

 365 business Print Agent is able to operate in two separate so-called Service Modes, the 365 business Print Agent Cloud and the Direct Connection mode.

-> **Good to know!**<br>365 business Print Agent service and the 365 business Print Agent app support both service modes and the modes can be switched everytime, after initial set up.<br>Please keep in mind, that existing configurations will be removed prior changing the service mode in Microsoft Dynamics 365 Business Central.
+> **Good to know!**<br>365 business Print Agent service and the 365 business Print Agent app support both service modes and the modes can be switched every time, after initial set up.<br>Please keep in mind, that existing configurations will be removed prior changing the service mode in Microsoft Dynamics 365 Business Central.

 #### Print Agent Cloud _(recommended)_